Bram Stoker's Dracula (video game): DOS version

 The release for DOS is played from a first-person perspective, similar to other games like Doom or Wolfenstein 3D.
 In this version, Jonathan Harker must traverse several large stages to locate and purify a varying number of coffins, while warding off monsters with either a pistol or a knife.
 When all of the coffins in a stage are purified, Harker must then confront Dracula in one of three forms (his old man, young man, and original knight form).

+Development

+The development on all of the versions of the game was greenlit by Sony Imagesoft producer Rich Robinson, who recommended to British producer Psygnosis to produce the video game.
+Psygnosis was to develop the Sega CD version and all other contemporary versions, while Traveller's Tales developed the 16-bit versions and Probe Software doing the 8-bit versions.

 Reception

 Electronic Gaming Monthly reviewers commenting that the main character's movements are choppy, the battling with birds and bats is unimpressive and dull, and the full motion video sequences are so pixelated and blurry that it is difficult to make out what is going on.

 Computer Gaming World stated of the DOS version, "It appears that Psygnosis spent most of their Dracula budget on acquiring the movie license, leaving little for game development and packaging.
 The game play is uninspired and repetitious".
 The magazine recommended Veil of Darkness or Dracula Unleashed to vampire fans.
+Amiga World was unimpressed with the Amiga version of the game, giving it a D and criticizing the "trivial opponents" among other factors.